5th annual memorial ride

-After you ride, we’d love it if those of you on Facebook would post to the Celebrating Doug page (or shoot one of us an email and we can post your ride)!
+After you ride, we’d love it if those of you on Facebook would post to the Celebrating Doug page (if not on FB, shoot one of us an email and we can post your ride)!
 Share your pics, stats, feelings, revelations, songs sung or enjoyed, poems remembered or composed, thoughts or memories of Doug you had on your bike.
-(Locals, please share when you’re riding with Bettyann and Devan and we’ll join you if possible).

 Ride your bike in Doug’s memory!!